 Seattle fourth graders get their Every Kid Outdoors passes.
 Credit: Auriza Ugalino

-About the pass
+About the Every Kid Outdoors pass

 Courtesy of President Barack Obama, the fourth-grade pass was born in 2015 as the Every Kid in a Park program, with a stated goal of inspiring “the next generation to discover all that America’s public lands and waters have to offer.”
-It was also offered as a much-needed antidote to an era where kids spend up to seven hours a day in front of a screen.
+It was also offered as a much-needed antidote to an era when kids spend up to seven hours a day in front of a screen.

 In 2019, the program was renewed under a different name — Every Kid Outdoors — but it’s essentially the same pass.